 Where do you get your inspiration from when you’re styling?

 I’m definitely inspired by the people I’m surrounded by.
 My friends inspire me all the time.
 I like people who are not shy about making bold fashion statements.
-The first time I hung out with my friend years ago she had on these cool, huge dinosaur earrings.
+The first time I hung out with a friend years ago she had on these cool, huge dinosaur earrings.
 And I thought, either she is crazy or she is fabulous.
 And she’s both, she’s crazy fabulous!
 The actor Nik Dodani, who is also a friend, I think his fashion sense is off the rails amazing.
 His sense of fashion freedom is inspiring especially because he’s brown and like me is a member of the LGBTQ community.
 To see someone like him doing what he does, his ability to express himself with his clothing, who has a fashion point of view and he’s brown — we need more of that.

 How would you describe your own personal style?